-- Parent/caregiver or emergency contact ID will be required to pick up children.
+- Students will only be released to people listed on the Emergency Information and Student Release form. - Parent/caregiver or emergency contact ID will be required to pick up children.
 If you work outside of the neighborhood, it is a good idea to include as an emergency contact a neighbor or someone who lives close by.
 Please be sure to keep your child's emergency information up to date. - o Do not go directly to get your child, as this creates confusion. - Do not call the school to inquire about your child.
 Telephone lines need to be open so that school personnel can communicate with district and emergency services.

 You can find a copy of our Student-Family Reunification Plan on our school website.
 Please take some time to become familiar with it.
+Our Safety Team has worked with the John Rogers Safety Team to update this for our temporary location.